dotnet-foundation/mod-dotnet-bot/README.md

 Visit the [mod-dotnet-bot.net](https://mod-dotnet-bot.net) site to get started.

-If you found a bug or want to request new parts for the bot, submit an issue!
+If you found a bug or want to request new parts for the dotnet-bot, submit an issue!

 The source code is licenced under [MIT](LICENSE).
 The dotnet-bot illustrations in this repo are licensed under the [CC0 1.0 Universal license](http://creativecommons.org/publicdomain/zero/1.0/).